footdabmommy/wse/docs/source/claims.rst

 If you are stuck, use ``/spawn`` or ``/home`` if you have a home made

-Can I remove someone from my claim?
+Can I kick someone from my claim?
 --------
 | Yes
 Just use ``/eject <player>``